JeffDeCola/resource-marathon-deploy/README.md

 [docker-image](https://github.com/concourse/docker-image-resource)
 to push a docker image to dockerhub.

-`resource-template` also contains a few extra concourse resources:
+`resource-marathon-deploy` also contains a few extra concourse resources:

 * A resource (_resource-slack-alert_) uses a [docker image](https://hub.docker.com/r/cfcommunity/slack-notification-resource)
   that will notify slack on your progress.